 Hidden Costs of Fossil Fuels

 As the costs to produce renewable energies such as solar and wind have dropped in recent years, fossil fuel costs have held fairly steady, with the cost of producing natural gas climbing.
 The gap between fossil fuel and renewable energy production costs is narrowing.
-Meanwhile, the toll fossil fuels take on our health and environment are even steeper.
+Meanwhile, the toll fossil fuels take on our health and environment are becoming steeper every year.

 The International Energy Agency projects that the costs of fossil fuel production eventually will surpass those of renewable energy in the next decade.